D4ntae/digit-recognition-neural-net/README.md

 1. Run the file digit_recogniser.py
 2. Install any missing modules with pip install "module name"
 3. Try to draw inside the tkinter window

+#### If you want to train the network yourself
+1. Download the processed data from https://mega.nz/folder/GmIxQazJ#Y6DTKIRNmAx1eEnLrCUrVA